colstrom/ezmq/README.md

 Examples
 ========

-Most of these examples are trivial, because ZMQ is the fabric, not the g
+Most of these examples are trivial, because ZMQ is just the fabric of your networked application(s).

 Echo Server
 -----------